Choosing Your First Gypsy Jazz Guitar

 Important Construction Features

 Carbon steel wrapped with silver plated copper.
 In 1930 the Savaresse company in France (Later to be known as Savarez) developed the Argentine guitar string.
 Originally there were several types and qualities.
 There were lower cost "student" strings for practice called "Argentine Velours" and "Argentine de Luxe" for concerts.
+In the late 1940's an Argentine string was introduced "Micro" for use with magnetic pickups.
 In the 70's and 1980's Savarez would produce the Argentine De Luxe light gauge until the debut of the Argentine "New Concept" which re-designed the inside core and wrappings to increase life.

-DjangoGuitars considers the Argentine strings to be the most idea strings for the Gypsy Jazz Guitar.
+DjangoGuitars considers the Argentine strings to be the best choice for the Gypsy Jazz Guitar.

 The Selmer guitar was famous for its art-deco tailpiece with a signature insert made first from galalith and later of Gabon ebony.
 It is important when selecting your tailpiece to use one which is unbent to properly measure match the correct vibrating length of the string.
 Unless you are replacing an old tailpiece with its direct replacement then we recommend to buy the tailpiece unbent to insure proper string length and fit with the body.